Hidden Folks: Development and release

 Hidden Folks was developed by Dutch indie video game designer Adriaan de Jongh and Dutch artist Sylvain Tegroeg.
-A prototype of the game was created by de Jongh after he saw detailed illustrations during at Tegroeg's graduate art show.
+A prototype of the game was created by de Jongh after he saw detailed illustrations at Tegroeg's graduate art show.
 The two began collaborating in 2014, when Tegroeg noticed and was impressed by how de Jongh had used his art.
 The idea of creating a hidden object game came naturally from Tegroeg's detailed art.
 All of the game's art was hand-drawn on paper, scanned in to create digital images on a computer, and then layered manually to form the scenes.
-The game was built using the Unity game engine, however de Jongh also built custom tools to specifically handle the process of digitising the hand-drawn art and maintaining detail on mobile devices.
+The game was built using the Unity game engine, but de Jongh also built custom tools to specifically handle the process of digitising the hand-drawn art and maintaining detail on mobile devices.
 Hidden Folks was designed to be a casual and relaxing gaming experience.
 The game's audio is composed of noises made from the developers' mouths.

-The game was announced in February 2016.
-It was released for iOS, Android (operating system), Linux, macOS, and Windows on 15 February 2017.
+The game was announced in February 2016 and was released for iOS, Android, Linux, macOS, and Windows one year later on February 15.